 - I now pronounce you husband and wife… you may now update your Facebook status.

-- Congrats on your wedding! (you fools)… I wish you the very, very best! (just run)… to many years of happiness! (go now, I won’t tell anyone)
+- Congratulations on your marriage! (you fools)… I wish you the very, very best! (just run)… to many years of happiness! (go now, I won’t tell anyone)

 - Marriage.
-An endless sleepover with your favourite weirdo
+An endless sleepover with your favourite weirdo… congratulations!

 Formal Wedding Card Messages